zogar1993/jsonkraken/README.md

 ## ¿Why should I care?

-- If you are looking to map POJOs, then this may not be for you (at least not yet, since it is not my main goal, but i do not overlook the posibility)
+- If you are looking to map POJOs, then this may not be for you.
 - If *obj.getJsonObject("captain").getJsonString("name")* does not seem really verbose to you and does not make you want to cry, then your time is better spent elsewhere.
 - On the other hand, if you prefer *obj["captain"]["name"]* you may want to keep reading.